kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 source vault.env
 ```

-Check the current status of the remote Vault cluster:
+Check the current status of the Vault cluster:

 ```
 vault status